ahkscript/awesome-AutoHotkey/CONTRIBUTING.md

   1. In group **Tools**, subgroup *Interpreter* comes first.
   3. In group **Resources**, in subgroups *Websites*, *Documentation* and *Quick-start guides*, official ones comes first.
 - Each item should follow rules:
- 1. First comes the name of item which is same time a link to that item.
+ 1. First comes the name of item which in the same time is a link to download page of that item.
  2. After should go `-`.
  3. After should go short, clear, concise, and non-promotional description.
 Descriptions should follow the link, on the same line.
- 4. If the item has a thread in the forum the link should be the last sentence of description.
+ 4. If the item has a thread in the forum (which in the same time is not a link to download page of item) the link to that thread should be in the last sentence of description.
+Like this: [link](http://link) .

 Please contribute links to libraries/library distributions/script/tool/resource you have used or are familiar with.
 This will help ensure high-quality entries.